cspreadingroup/cspreadingroup.github.io/_pages/about.md

 Welcome to the website for the reading group on infinite domain constraint satisfaction problems.
 Here, we'll post the schedule for our meetings as well as notes and other related material.

-The plan is to read through Manuel Bodirsky's book Complexity of <i>Infinite Domain Constraint Satisfaction Problems</i>, whose postscript version you can find <a href="https://wwwpub.zih.tu-dresden.de/~bodirsky/Book.pdf">here</a>.
+The plan is to read through Manuel Bodirsky's book <i>Complexity of Infinite Domain Constraint Satisfaction Problems</i>, whose postscript version you can find <a href="https://wwwpub.zih.tu-dresden.de/~bodirsky/Book.pdf">here</a>.

 Few resources:
 <ul>